mayavchung/mayavchung.github.io/_research/enso-disease.md

 author_profile: true
 ---

-Some infectious diseases are sensitive to changes in weather and climate, and year-to-year variations in climate may have long-term impacts on infectious disease outbreaks through complex interactions with population immunity.
+Many infectious diseases are sensitive to changes in weather and climate, and year-to-year variations in climate may have long-term impacts on infectious disease outbreaks through complex interactions with population immunity.

 ## Research summary